raspberrypilearning/pixel-art-unplugged/en/step_2.md

 --- task ---

+QUESTION - is a heart a good shape?

 Decode this image by colouring in the right coordinates.
 You can use whichever colour you like.
 What image do you see?

 ![a blank grid with the coordinates to decode](images/decode-grid-1.png)

 --- /task ---